iann0036/tf-cfn-provider/docs/providers/google/BigqueryTable.md

 `View` - (Optional) If specified, configures this table as a view.
 Structure is documented below.

-### View Properties

-`Query` - (Required) A query that BigQuery executes when the view is referenced.

-`UseLegacySql` - (Optional) Specifies whether to use BigQuery's legacy SQL for this view.
-The default value is true.
-If set to false, the view will use BigQuery's standard SQL.

 ### TimePartitioning Properties

 `ExpirationMs` -  (Optional) Number of milliseconds for which to keep the storage for a partition.